Biden, Scholz to 'get into the weeds' on Ukraine war, China concerns in Washington

 The IRA is already attracting Germany companies to the United States, a DIHK survey showed on Wednesday.

-"Both sides should ensure we do not end up in a trade conflict," the head of Germany's BDI Industry Association Siegfried Russwurm said.

-(Reporting by Andreas Rinke, David Brunnstrom, Don Durfee, Andrea Shalal and Eric Beech; Writing by Sarah Marsh; Editing by Nick Macfie and Leslie Adler)
+(Reporting by Andreas Rinke, David Brunnstrom, Don Durfee, Andrea Shalal and Eric Beech; Writing by Sarah Marsh; Editing by Nick Macfie, Leslie Adler and Gerry Doyle)

 ((sarah.marsh@thomsonreuters.com; +49 30 220133621; Reuters Messaging: sarah.marsh.thomsonreuters.com@reuters.net))